thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-best.md

 There are two ways to do this:

 1. ThoughtSpot recommends that you add the necessary foreign key constraints by creating a join in Snowflake.
-We demonstrate how you can do in in [Create joins in Snowflake]({{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-best.html#join-snowflake).
+We demonstrate how you can do in [Create joins in Snowflake]({{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-best.html#join-snowflake).

    For in-depth information from Snowflake, see [CREATE or ALTER TABLE … CONSTRAINT](https://docs.snowflake.net/manuals/sql-reference/sql/create-table-constraint.html).